Veridise/V/docs/index.rst

 Getting Started
 ===============
 [V] consists of a series of sections that are organized into a structure called a specification.
-Most sections are made up of `[V] Statements<>`_ that specify a test or property.
+Most sections are made up of :doc:`[V] Statements<statements>` that specify a test or property.
 The following sections can be used in a specification:
  * `Variables <>`_
  * `Initializer <>`_
  * `Test <>`_